core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An adversary may leverage the above to perform a Denial of Service attack and prevent some group members from communicating altogether.
 That is, the adversary can first block the communication path between the Group Manager and some individual group members.
 This can be achieved, for instance, by injecting fake responses to DNS queries for the Group Manager hostname, or by removing a network link used for routing traffic towards the Group Manager.
 Then, the adversary can induce a reboot for some endpoints in the group, e.g., by triggering a short power outage.
 After that, such endpoints that have lost their Sender Context and/or Recipient Contexts following the reboot would not be able to obtain new Security Context parameters from the Group Manager, as specified above.
 Thus, they would not be able to further communicate in the group until connectivity with the Group Manager is restored.

-#### Overflow of Recipient Contexts {#ssec-loss-mutable-context-overflow}
+#### Deleted Recipient Contexts {#ssec-loss-mutable-context-overflow}

-After reaching the maximum amount of Recipient Contexts, an endpoint will experience an overflow when installing a new Recipient Context, as it requires to first delete an existing one (see {{ssec-sender-recipient-context}}).

-Every time this happens, the Replay Window of the new Recipient Context is initialized as not valid.
-Therefore, the endpoint MUST take the following actions, before accepting request messages from the client associated with the new Recipient Context.

-If it is not configured as silent server, the endpoint MUST either:

-* Retrieve new Security Context parameters from the Group Manager and derive a new Sender Context, as defined in {{ssec-loss-mutable-context-total}}; or
+The Security Context may contain a large and variable number of Recipient Contexts.
+A Recipient Context may need to be deleted, because the maximum number of Recipient Contexts has been reached (see {{ssec-sender-recipient-context}}) or for some other reason.

+When a Recipient Context is deleted, information about previously received messages is lost, so if the Recipient Context is derived again from the same Security Context there is a risk for replay.
+If one Recipient Context has been deleted from an existing Security Context, then the Replay Window of a new Recipient Context MUST be initialized as invalid.
+Messages associated to a Recipient Context with invalid Replay Window MUST NOT be delivered to the application.

-* When receiving a first request to process with the new Recipient Context, use the approach specified in {{sec-synch-challenge-response}} and based on the Echo Option for CoAP {{RFC9175}}, if supported.
+If the endpoint receives a request to process with the new Recipient Context and if the endpoint supports the CoAP Echo Option {{RFC9175}}, then it is RECOMMENDED to follow the procedure specified in {{sec-synch-challenge-response}} which establishes a valid Replay Window.
 In particular, the endpoint MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response message conveying the Echo Option.
-If the endpoint supports the CoAP Echo Option, it is RECOMMENDED to take this approach.

-If it is configured exclusively as silent server, the endpoint MUST wait for the next group rekeying to occur, in order to derive a new Security Context and re-initialize the Replay Window of each Recipient Contexts as valid.
+Alternatively, the endpoint MAY retrieve or wait for new Security Context parameters from the Group Manager and derive new Sender and Recipient Contexts, as defined in {{ssec-loss-mutable-context-total}}.
+In this case the Replay Windows of all Recipient Contexts becomes valid.

 ### Exhaustion of Sender Sequence Number {#ssec-wrap-around-partial-iv}